top of page

 The verb 'polish' has its etymological origins in the Latin word 'polire,' which meant 'to make smooth or to polish.'
 In ancient Rome, 'polire' was used to describe the act of smoothing or shining surfaces, including metals and stones.
 This Latin term had a figurative sense as well, referring to the refinement or improvement of one's skills or character.
 As Latin influenced various languages, including Old French, the term 'polire' evolved into 'polir,' maintaining its core meaning of smoothing and shining.
 In Middle English, it became 'polishen,' and eventually, it took the form we recognize today as 'polish.'
 Thus, the etymology of 'polish' underscores its historical association with the act of making something smooth and shiny by rubbing or applying a substance, reflecting the enduring human desire for refinement and enhancement.

-Quiz: Find the meaning of polish
+Quiz: Find the meaning of the verb polish:

 Try Again!